Kenshiro-28/MAGI/README.md

 ## Plugins

-### Web plugin
+### Code Runner plugin

-This plugin allows MAGI to browse the internet for up-to-date information.
+This plugin allows MAGI to generate and execute Python code to solve specific tasks, such as mathematical operations, accessing resources on the internet, simulations, or complex logic.

+MAGI will install the required Python packages in an isolated virtual environment.

 Even when the plugin is active, MAGI decides when to use it.

-### Telegram plugin

-This plugin enables you to teleoperate MAGI via Telegram, allowing you to have AI support on the go.
-When the Telegram plugin is enabled, MAGI only accepts commands via Telegram and ignores keyboard input.

-If you have both the Telegram plugin and the image generation plugin enabled, you will receive the generated images via Telegram.

-To use this plugin you have to create a Telegram bot with BotFather (username: @BotFather) and save the token assigned to your bot.

-You must also write to userinfobot (username: @userinfobot) to get your user ID.
-MAGI will only communicate with your Telegram user and will ignore other users.

-#### Configuration

-TELEGRAM_BOT_TOKEN: the token you received from BotFather.

-TELEGRAM_USER_ID: your Telegram user ID, you can get it from userinfobot.
+Linting is performed using Ruff to ensure clean code, and execution times out after 30 minutes for safety.

+The generated code will run non-interactively, printing all results to the console.

+Moreover, the generated code will also print its relevant internal state (e.g., seeds, keys, or simulation variables) at the end of each execution for reuse in multi-step tasks.

+MAGI will review and refine the generated code and its output up to 10 times to ensure it functions correctly and fully completes the task.

 ### Image generation plugin